 My intention is to share stories that inspire unfamiliar paths to emerge and new ideas to unfold.
 I believe the more we learn and see of this world, the more we want take care of it.
 Our culture demands that artists strive to remain "relevant".
 This motivation can be useful, but it should never trump the inherent needs of the human spirit.
-Creativity is a personal journey that cannot be quantified or predetermined by what the market demands.
-Artist as martyr and addict is a tired story - those who create beauty deserve to live in beauty.
+Those who create beauty deserve to live in beauty.

 My working life started at 14, apprenticing with my father as a brick mason in Denver, Colorado.
 At 19 I met a Vietnam veteran named Alabama who taught me how to ride freight trains.
 For the next 6 years I traveled the western states on a train.
 I picked up odd jobs, hitchhiked through Mexico and slept in ditches.
 I kept a journal.
 7 years later, after teaching myself to write, sharing my short stories with another writer (Steven Kotler), landing an old school literary agent (Mary Evans), a feature in a big magazine (Maxim) - my journals turned into a book - HOBO A Young Man's Thoughts on Trains and Tramping in America.
 Which was published by Random House in 2002.

 Hobo was a Denver Post Best Seller and also selected by the Independent Book Sellers of America in both hardcover and paperback for Book Sense 76 - “unique and provocative selections from a great diversity of voices... all personally recommended by the independent booksellers of America”.
 Hobo has been published in English, German and Turkish.

 As an author I’ve shared a stage with Dave Eggers (A Heartbreaking Work of Staggering Genius, The Circle), They Might Be Giants, Ira Glass (This American Life), John Hodgman, Steve Earle and Speed Levitch (The Cruise and Waking Life).

 In 1996 I landed in San Francisco.
 Where I became a founding member of the Yard Dogs Road Show.
 I was the manager, producer, tour manager and lighting designer for the show for 15 years.